LoyolaChicagoCS/gradhandbook/source/ms_programs.rst

 transitioning students may manage with the courses two basic courses that the IT students need.

+Many of our best students in Information Technology and Software Engineering have transitioned from other fields.

-You can handle prerequisites in a number of ways:
+**You can handle missing prerequisite knowledge in a number of ways**:

 #.
-Take them somewhere else (possibly cheaper and more convenient to your location,
+Take them somewhere else
-   but possibly not as good or not covering mostly what we want)
+   (possibly cheaper and more convenient to your location, but possibly not as good or not covering mostly what we want)
 #.
 Take them at Loyola:  Take just the courses we want, with support of our faculty,
    giving you an opportunity to get into our community and build relationships